Skip to main content

 Geology

 Torre Guaceto sits on the Puglia platform, a stable block of Mesozoic limestone that forms the geological foundation of southeastern Italy.
 The local geology consists of Pleistocene calcareous sandstone (calcarenite) overlying older limestone bedrock, with the sandstone forming the low cliffs and headlands along the coast.
 Between the rocky headlands, sandy bays have accumulated from the erosion of calcarenite and the transport of sediment along the coast by longshore drift.
 The coastal wetlands occupy depressions in the calcarenite where freshwater springs emerge along the contact between permeable surface sediments and underlying impermeable clay layers.
 These springs, which give the site its Arabic-derived name, maintain permanent water in the wetlands even during summer drought.
 The flat, low-lying topography reflects the minimal tectonic deformation of the Puglia platform, one of the most stable geological blocks in Italy.
-Offshore, the shallow seabed consists of sandy substrates colonized by Posidonia interspersed with rocky reefs of exposed calcarenite.
+Offshore, the shallow seabed consists of sandy substrates colonised by Posidonia interspersed with rocky reefs of exposed calcarenite.

 Climate And Weather